StephenWeiXu/react-scrollspy-nav/README.md

 export default App;
 ```

-**Notes**
+**Note:**

 * The above code provides the skeleton for it to work.
-You need to style the nav and the target sections yourself to achieve better effect
+You need to style the nav and the target sections yourself to have better visual effect.
-* `style={{"height": "500px"}}` here is only an example to put more height for each section `div` to make the page scrollable
+* `style={{"height": "500px"}}` on the section `div` here is only an example to put more height for each section `div` to make the page scrollable.
+Adjust it according to your needs.

 ## Props